ouspg/CompSec-return-templates/README.md

 ## How to proceed?

 For each lab, you have to choose:
- * Take the weekly exam in Moodle.
+ * Take the weekly exam in the Moodle.
  * Make the lab assignment, add your answers here and return link to this repository in Moodle.
 Max. grade is five (5).

- OR
+ **OR**

  * Only take the weekly exam in Moodle.
-Max. grade is one (1).
+All of them must be passed to pass the course.

 There is corresponding template for each laboratory exercise in this repository.